John-The-Speeder/ConvertJavaTextureToBedrockCli/README.md

 Look at https://github.com/ozelot379/ConvertJavaTextureToBedrock#user-content-description

 ## CLI
-First be sure you have installed [NodeJS](https://nodejs.org) (At least the LTS version) and install [Yarn](https://yarnpkg.com/en/docs/install)

-Then install this global so you can use the binary
+Install it global so you can use the binary

 ```bash
 yarn global add @ozelot379/convert-minecraft-java-texture-to-bedrock-cli